WACC Calculator – Easily Calculate Your Weighted Average Cost of Capital

 Cost of equity – The return investors expect from their equity investment

 How is WACC calculated?
-It’s done by factoring in the proportion of debt and equity in a company’s capital structure.
+A company determines WACC through an analysis of its debt and equity proportions in its capital structure.
 The WACC formula considers:

 • Equity (E)